mattcroat/joy-of-code/posts/svelte-state-management/svelte-state-management.md

 ## The URL

-What is the first state manager that ever existed for a page?
+What was the first state manager?

 You might not expect it but it's the URL and you can use it for things like coupon codes or referral links but you could also use it to preserve some state over a link.